How SPARK Works

 Applicants should note that participation represents a 10-week commitment.
-Internships can be completed during any 10 weeks between May 1 and August 31.
+Internships will be completed between May 5 and August 14.

 For safety and security, all SPARK interns are subjected to a drug screen, a background check and tuberculosis test (TB.)
 Information on these requirements will be provided to students admitted to the Program.
 Immunization records must also be provided to Moffitt HR.
 SPARK interns will be required to complete an online orientation and attend a Laboratory Research Operations Orientation.

 SPARK interns receive a taxable stipend to cover personal expenses.
 The $3,000 stipend will be distributed in two installments – the first in July and the second after completion of all program requirements which are due by August 31.